VoiNetwork/voi-swarm/docs/installation/system-requirements.md

 | Debian            | arm64/amd64       |
 | Ubuntu            | arm64/amd64       |

+!!! tip
+    Don't have Linux and want to run a node?
+[Other options are available](../../getting-started/introduction/)

 ## Compute Requirements and Recommendations

 | Minimum Requirements | Recommended Requirements |